bloominstituteoftechnology/node-auth1-project/README.md

 ## Instructions

-### Task 1: Project Setup
+### Task 1: Project Setup and Submission

-Your instructor should have communicated which method to use for this project during the Guided Project and in your cohort's Slack channel.
+Your assignment page on Canvas should contain instructions for submitting this project.
 If you are still unsure, reach out to Lambda Staff.

 ### Task 2: Minimum Viable Product